 It was successful and there were no errors

 Then, enable the Yarn package manager repository, type:

 echo "deb https://dl.yarnpkg.com/debian/ stable main" | sudo tee /etc/apt/sources.list.d/yarn.list

-Next, run below commands to install yarn on Ubuntu 20.04 Linux system:
+Next, run the below commands to install yarn on Ubuntu 20.04 Linux system:

 sudo apt update && sudo apt install yarn

-Once the installation finished, check the installed yarn version
+Once the installation is finished, check the installed yarn version

 Method 2 – Install Yarn on Ubuntu 20.04 using NPM

 If you are going to use Yarn, then you should already have NodeJS on Ubuntu 20.04 and npm installed.